marq24/emacberry.com/_docs/8150-emergency.md

 ### Content

-Additionally to this custom message the eMail will include a link to your last known position
+Additionally, to this custom message the eMail will include a link to your last known position